ManasaKotra/Ideas-Board/README.md

 - Ok, Im just a PHP Beginner.This project is not complete.
 - Anyone can use it , no probs!
 But please don't hate me, coz this is just my miniproject and that's why its incomplete .
+- Just made this miniproject public , coz someone may find it a bit useful.
 - Thank you anyway !!